xxrjun/cs61b-sp21/README.md

 ## Autograder Dashboard

-Getting **all test passed** even some labs's or projects' final score was multiplied by 2.00 since some assignments doesn't require total perfection for full credit.
+Getting **_ALL TEST PASSED_** even some labs' or projects' final score was multiplied by 2.00 since some assignments doesn't require total perfection for full credit.

 | NAME                                 |       STATUS       |       SCORE       |